ophwug/docs/README.md

 > [!NOTE]
 > Unfortunately, this section needs to be written.
 If you have any cases that you would like to add, please do so in a pull request or issue.
 For now, you'll have to search the #hw-two-eon channel on [comma's Discord](https://discord.comma.ai)

-### The Can't Proceed To Installation Because Wi-Fi Can't Connect To Internet Case On My comma two Case
+### The Can't Proceed To Installation Because Wi-Fi Can't Connect To Internet Case On My comma two

 ![Image](https://github.com/user-attachments/assets/8f1e1e07-e359-421f-b399-5c0a46b61538)